 And the door was open…

 He explained that he was working, not making the money he needed, depressed, and overwhelmed with his lack of knowing what he wanted to do with his life.
 So, he started listening to motivational podcasts.
 (Back when they were cassette tapes.)
 He listened over and over to inspirational words until he believed he could achieve his dreams, which was to start his own business…

 And that’s what kicked off his drive to build his empire: encouraging words.

 I understand his story.
 Podcasts to me are life-changing.
-I listen to them why I jog.
+I listen to them while I walk/jog.
 I listen to them on my way to work.
 I soak them in as I create images for this blog.
 The positive messages they convey are inspiring.

 Except, there seems to be an amazing amount of women cheering each other on, but I’ve had more trouble finding male influences that speak to the soul of a young man the same way my women podcasters uniquely speak to my heart.
 (Of course I think women’s voices are vital in raising our sons, but it was bubbling from inside of me to find strong, motivational men of integrity for my tween/teenage sons to learn from.
 So, I asked my students, friends, The Google and listened to a bazillion podcasts…

 Related article: Frustrated Mom – Your Teen Will Find Success